raw-labs/assignment_devops/README.md

 Addtional requirements include the following:
 - [ ] The app should be deployed to a Kubernetes cluster
 - [ ] Multiple feature branches should be able to live alongside each other in the cluster
-- [ ] Infrastructure as Code handling basic monitoring
+- [ ] Infrastructure as Code handling monitoring
+- [ ] Gather metrics and implement alerting for failed requests

 Upon successful execution, you will present your process, technical decisions and outcome to us.